Ramsey-finiteness for graph pairs: A complete solution to the Burr-Erd\H{o}s-Faudree-Schelp conjectures: Abstract

 \section{Abstract}

 For finite graphs $G$ and $H$, let $\RR(G,H)$ denote the isomorphism classes of Ramsey-minimal graphs for $(G,H)$.
 We prove two 1981 conjectures of Burr, Erd\H{o}s, Faudree, Rousseau, and Schelp: Ramsey-finiteness is preserved by adjoining disjoint matchings, and $(G,H)$ is Ramsey-infinite unless both graphs are odd stars or one graph has a $K_2$ component.
-We also refute Burr's stronger 1979 survey conjecture via an explicit finite counterexample from the star-forest theorem, and reformulate Faudree's 1991 theorem as a complete forest-classification corollary.\ for the star with $r$ edges.
+We also replace Burr's stronger 1979 survey characterization by the correct necessary-and-sufficient form: apart from the matching case and the odd-star-with-matchings case, the only additional finite pairs are Faudree's star-forest family.\ for the star with $r$ edges, so that $S(1)=K_2$.
 A \emph{star forest} is a forest whose connected components are stars, and an \emph{odd star} is a star $S(r)$ with $r$ odd.
+In statements where the matching case is separated off, the odd stars are written with at least three edges to avoid duplicating the case $S(1)=K_2$.

 For graphs $F$, $G$, and $H$, we write